roth-michael/FoundryVTT-RestRecovery/README.md

 * **Show Chat Message**
   * If this is enabled, each character that finishes a short rest will post a public message with a summary what they regained during the short rest.

+* **Skip inactive player characters**
+  * If this is enabled, the module skip any Song of Rest or Chef contributions from characters whose owners are not logged into the game.

 ## Mechanics

 ### Feature: [Arcane Recovery](https://www.dndbeyond.com/classes/wizard#ArcaneRecovery-411) (Wizards), [Natural Recovery](https://www.dndbeyond.com/classes/druid#CircleoftheLand) (Druids)